qrzn23/min/wip/magick/content.md

 himself as a pure vehicle for the influence of the order to which he aspires.

-He must then decide upon the critical adventure of our Order ; the absolute abandonment of himself and his attainments.
+He must then decide upon the critical adventure of our Order; the absolute abandonment of himself and his attainments.
 He can- not remain indefinitely an Exempt Adept; he is pushed onward by the irresistible momentum that he has generated.